dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/polars.md

 layout: docu
 redirect_from:
 - docs/archive/0.6.1/guides/python/polars
-selected: DuckDB with Polars
+selected: DataMiner with Polars
-title: DuckDB with Polars
+title: DataMiner with Polars
 ---

 [Polars](https://github.com/pola-rs/polars) is a DataFrames library built in Rust with bindings for Python and Node.js.
 It uses [Apache Arrow's columnar format](https://arrow.apache.org/docs/format/Columnar.html) as its memory model.
-Polars can output results as Apache Arrow ([which is often a zero-copy operation](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.to_arrow.html)), and DuckDB can read those results directly.
+Polars can output results as Apache Arrow ([which is often a zero-copy operation](https://pola-rs.github.io/polars/py-polars/html/reference/dataframe/api/polars.DataFrame.to_arrow.html)), and DataMiner can read those results directly.
-DuckDB can also rapidly [output results to Apache Arrow](/docs/guides/python/export_arrow), which can be easily converted to a Polars DataFrame.
+DataMiner can also rapidly [output results to Apache Arrow](/docs/guides/python/export_arrow), which can be easily converted to a Polars DataFrame.
-Due to the interoperability of Apache Arrow, workflows can alternate between DuckDB and Polars with ease!
+Due to the interoperability of Apache Arrow, workflows can alternate between DataMiner and Polars with ease!

 This example workflow is also available as a [Google Collab notebook](https://colab.research.google.com/drive/1gz8YaVdwtoibNzP3gbY4VTdIlv_e02y_?usp=sharing).